 The compensation package for the directors of the Corporation is determined on an annual basis by the independent directors who serve on the Governance Committee who then present their recommendations for the appropriate compensation mix for the approval of all the Board members.
-The compensation package is designed to: (i) provide suitable recognition of the ability and industry of the directors who contribute materially to the success of the Corporation; (ii) attract and retain talented individuals who possess the attributes, skills and experience identified to be important to the successful operation of the Board and its role and responsibilities; and (iii) most importantly, to align the interests of the directors and the shareholders in ensuring the Corporation achieves its long-term objectives.
+The compensation package is designed to: (i) provide suitable recognition of the ability and industry of the directors who contribute materially to the success of the Corporation; (ii) attract and retain talented individuals who possess the attributes, skills and experience identified to be important to the successful operation of the Board and its role and responsibilities; and (iii) most importantly, to align the interests of the directors and the Shareholders in ensuring the Corporation achieves its long-term objectives.

-With these goals in mind, the Governance Committee has established a compensation package comprising: annual and meeting retainers and incentive plan awards.
-In the fiscal year ended March 31, 2022, the compensation consisted of the cash retainers, deferred share unit grants, and stock options as more specifically described below.
+With these goals in mind, the Governance Committee has established a compensation package comprising annual and meeting retainers and incentive plan awards.
+In the fiscal year ended March 31, 2023, the compensation consisted of the cash retainers, deferred share unit grants, and stock options as more specifically described below.

-To ensure the Corporation's compensation plan for directors is consistent with those of directors in similarly sized Canadian technology and oil and gas services companies, both the retainers and the incentive plan awards being recommended are compared against the same comparator group used to assess executive compensation as set out on page 23.
-These comparisons are done using independent compensation consultant information such as available from Mercer Canada Ltd., as well as by surveying publicly available information contained within annual proxy circulars (just as with executive compensation).
-The Governance Committee has strived to set its total compensation consistent with the median and has been cognizant of its responsibility to shareholders not to drive up compensation levels by trying to set compensation at the highest levels.
+To ensure the Corporation's compensation plan for directors is consistent with those of directors in similarly sized Canadian technology and oil and gas services companies, both the retainers and the incentive plan awards being recommended are compared against the same comparator group used to assess executive compensation as set out on page 32.
+These comparisons are done by way of engaging Hugessen to perform a review of the non-management directors' compensation, and by surveying publicly available information contained within annual proxy circulars (just as with executive compensation).